Compounds to Modulate Retinoid X Receptors

 The human retinoid X receptors (RXRs) function as transcriptional regulators, often in partnership with members of a larger nuclear receptor family of transcription factors.
 RXR agonists have been shown to modulate RXR transcription and activate or repress various biological pathways and effect therapeutic results for various conditions.

 There are a few RXR agonists that are known such as CD3254, Bexarotene, Bexarotene analogs, and LGD100268.
-Bexarotene (Targretin®) is one of the more recognized compound and is used to treat cutaneous T-cell lymphoma (as well as off label to treat other types of cancer).
+Bexarotene (Targretin®) is one of the more recognized compounds and is used to treat cutaneous T-cell lymphoma (as well as off label to treat other types of cancer).
 Recent research may show significant potential in its use for treatment of Alzheimer's disease.
 However, Bexarotene treatment has some side effects, namely hypothyroidism, hyperlipidemia, and cutaneous toxicity, which may be due to its activation of RXR in several different tissues.

-These new analogs may provide viable and efficacious alternatives treatment options for cancer, Alzheimer's disease (AD), Parkinson's disease (PD), schizophrenia, and other neurodegenerative diseases.
+These new compounds and analogs may provide viable and efficacious alternatives treatment options for cancer, Alzheimer's disease (AD), Parkinson's disease (PD), schizophrenia, and other neurodegenerative diseases.
 Further, animal testing suggests that the improved PK and triglyceride profiles make these compounds compelling therapeutic candidates.

 • Anti-cancer treatment